tromp/cuckoo/README.md

 (Note that running in sub-linear time is out of the question, as you could only compute a fraction of all edges, and the odds of all 42 edges of a cycle occurring in this fraction are astronomically small).

 Memory-wise, it uses N/2 bits to maintain a subset of all edges (potential cycle edges) and N additional bits (or N/2^k bits with corresponding slowdown) to trim the subset in a series of edge trimming rounds.
+This is the phase that takes the vast majority of (latency dominated) runtime.

 Once the subset is small enough, an algorithm inspired by Cuckoo Hashing is used to recognise all cycles, and recover those of the right length.

+The runtime of a single proof attempt on a high end x86 is 9min/GB single-threaded, or 1min/GB for 20 threads.

-I'd like to claim that this implementation is a reasonably optimal Cuckoo miner, and that trading off memory for running time, as implemented in tomato_miner.h, incurs at least one order of magnitude extra slowdown.
+I claim that this implementation is a reasonably optimal Cuckoo miner, and that trading off memory for running time, as implemented in tomato_miner.h, incurs at least one order of magnitude extra slowdown.
 I'd further like to claim that GPUs cannot achieve speed parity with server CPUs.